Key Staff Contacts

 Miriam Feldblum, vice president and dean of students, oversees the planning and governance of Student Affairs, the residence halls, and the dining halls.
 She oversees the Dean of Students’ Office, Campus Life, the Smith Campus Center and its related areas (including KSPC), the Career Development Office, and the Draper Center for Community Partnerships.
 She is also in charge of policy matters in non-academic areas of student life, and is a professor of politics.
 Dean Feldblum is available to all students and groups for advice and counsel.

-Daren Mooko, associate dean of students for student development and leadership, provides general academic advising and support for third and fourth year students (including status changes such as leaves, withdrawals, and readmissions, and working with students on academic probation).
+Daren Mooko, associate dean of students and college Title IX coordinator, provides general academic advising and support for third and fourth year students (including status changes such as leaves, withdrawals, and readmissions, and working with students on academic probation).
 He advises the all-student judiciary council (J-Board), oversees student academic and leadership prizes, and coordinates student leadership programs and orientation programs.
 He also supervises the Director of the Asian American Resource Center and the coordinator of the Queer Resource Center.
 Dean Mooko serves as the editor for the Student Handbook, and as one of the College’s Grievance Officers.

 Office of Campus Life